 Numerous options to study architecture are available through this Champaign university.
 Students who opt to major in architectural studies can complete the school's pre-professional program in 4 years.

-The School of Architecture also offers 2 pathways to earn the professional Master of Architecture.
+The School of Architecture also offers 2 pathways to earn a professional Master of Architecture.
 The first NAAB-accredited option is for students who hold a bachelor's degree in architectural studies or a related field, while the second option is for students who have a bachelor's degree in another area of study.
 Additionally, the school offers dual degree options for students who want to study topics ranging from business administration to civil and environmental engineering.
 A post-professional Master of Science in Architectural Studies program is also available, and it includes 32 hours of elective coursework.

 For those who prefer to focus on landscape architecture, a doctoral program in landscape architecture and architecture is also available, and students can focus on one or both disciplines.
 Areas of specialization for doctoral students include social and cultural factors in design; history and theory; and culture and environment.